 The Temple you dwell in

 Before we can obtain full understanding of the spiritual part of man, it is necessary to know something about the dwelling-place of the Higher Self and the material conditions in which it finds itself.
-This is reasonable, is it not?
-Yet, we know of only one truly great Occult Order which does thoroughly investigate the body and the material world, most pass it by as of little or no consequence as we discussed with you in our article on why matter matters.
+It is reasonable, is it not that we should first thoroughly investigate the body and the material world before attempting to comprehend the spiritual dimension?
+Most occult orders and schools dismiss the material as being of little or no consequence as we discussed with you in our article on why matter matters.
 If you have not read this, now is good time to do so.
 So the first thing we wish to say is that the wonderful temple in which the Higher Self resides—your body—is altogether taken too much for granted by many mystics, who either ignore it completely or attempt to beat it into submission by indulging in the various wrong-headed ascetical practises we have alluded to in several previous articles.
 And how can we have any clear perception of what the Higher Self is and the reasons it enters into incarnation if we are in ignorance of its earthly tabernacle?

 It is a commonplace thing to say, as many schools of occult or mystical thought do, that the mortal body is only a lump of clay, or is left behind, when we die, like a suit of worn-out and useless clothes.
 Indeed we have sometimes said much the same, but we have only done so to draw your attention to the higher things of the Spirit, not in denigration of the cloak that spirit wears, which is truly a very great marvel, as we shall see as we develop our theme.
 We have seen in our occult studies course that some of the ancient philosophers taught that the present earthly body, as we know it, first existed in the spirit.
 But no-one states how exactly it came to be materialised.